(Contributing Editor: Peter Stamatis)

 HOW ROADWORTHY: “Linear delivery” describes the impact of the dual 1-scroll intercooled turbochargers on the 3.3L 24V DI DOHC Lambda engine; The 8-speed autobox is fluidic in cog swaps but hesitant to downshift unless steering wheel paddled; Space saving toggle-style center console shift selector = concentration challenge; In a slushy snow panic moment the variable mode Magna viscous multi-clutch all-wheel drive acquitted itself well, despite 3-season W-rated Continental rubber;

-4700+ lbs of mass here is noticeable – that’s 600+ > Jaguar’s aluminum intensive XJ-L; A hard throttle produces nose lift, rear squat; High Sharp lane changes or turns induce disconcerting plow; E-adaptive dampers, tuned for silky rides on silken roads can rebound with quivers over surface ripples; During interstate drives, numb, slightly under-weighted electric steering assist calls for minute corrections which even upset the fully adaptive cruise control with semi-autonomous lane keep assistance; A heavy foot is needed to obtaining respectable brake bite from the substantially rotored brakes with front 4-piston calipers.
+4700+ pounds of mass here is noticeable – that’s 600+ lbs > Jaguar’s aluminum intensive XJ-L; A hard throttle produces nose lift, rear squat; High Sharp lane changes or turns induce disconcerting plow; E-adaptive dampers, tuned for silky rides on silken roads can rebound with quivers over surface ripples; During interstate drives, numb, slightly under-weighted electric steering assist calls for minute corrections which even upset the fully adaptive cruise control with semi-autonomous lane keep assistance; A heavy foot is needed to obtaining respectable brake bite from the substantially rotored brakes with front 4-piston calipers.

 HOW FAR: 20 combined miles per gallon;

-HOW BIG/ LITTLE: √ 124+” wheelbase matches Mercedes S-Class long-wheelbase honors; √ 204+” inches overall length means cleaning out the garage for fitment; √ King LeBron James, a segment leading 46+” inches front seat legroom is reason enough to switch from the 2017 Kia K900 side; √ Separately power reclining 2nd Row outboard buckets can safely fit a couple of shooting guards (assuming King James isn’t doing the driving); -1 Short, nearly unusable middle rear seat cushion with intrusive-when-stowed center infotainment loaded armrest;
+HOW BIG/ LITTLE: √ 124+” wheelbase matches Mercedes S-Class long-wheelbase honors; √ 204+” inches overall length means cleaning out the garage for fitment; √ King LeBron James, a segment leading 46+” inches front seat legroom is reason enough to switch from the 2017 Kia K900 side; √ Separately power reclining 2nd Row outboard buckets can safely fit a couple of shooting guards (assuming King James isn’t doing the driving); -1 Short, nearly unusable middle rear seat cushion with intrusive-when-stowed center infotainment loaded armrest.

 HOW USEFUL: √ Trunk center pass-through; √ Trunk space par for segment; √ Cargo tie-down net; √ Proximity power trunk open & close; √ Fold-down trunk shopping bag anchor; √ Over-sized front ceiling soft-hinged sunglass caddy; √ Large mouse-fur lined glove box; √ Center-stack covered smart phone bin; √ Deep clamshell front center armrest bin; –1 Long hood impairs outward, thick seat headrests, wide side pillars & rear headrests impair outward visibility; -1 Average 16 cubic foot trunk has narrow aperture;